 You need to set-up your online ID so that you can access your account at KU.
 You can find the page to do that here.
 After you get your online ID, you need to set up a Direct Deposit Account so that you can receive your stipend or ticket reimbursement.
 Use your KU online ID to login into Enroll & Pay.
 Navigate to “Campus Finances” and then navigate to “Direct Deposit for Refunds”, click "Accept Agreement" and then add your account information which can be found from your online banking account or on a check.

-Students traveling to KU for the summer program can be reimbursed for travel up to $400.
+Students traveling to KU for the summer program can be reimbursed for travel.
 In order to do this, you will need to submit your flight itinerary or receipts for fuel purchase to the Program Manager.
 The amount you paid (up to $400) will then be deposited into the bank account you have linked to your KU Enroll & Pay account.